itsmeluisc/spotify_data_analysis/README.md

 ```
 After completing the type conversions, a consistency check was performed.
 It was found that some songs (identified by spotify_id) had inconsistent values for name and artists across different rows.
 To resolve this, those values were standardized so that each spotify_id had a unique and consistent name and artist.

 To address missing or out of range values, a backfilling strategy was used.
-This strategy applied the most recent valid (non-null and within range) value for each spotify_id to fill in missing values, limited to non-time-dependent fields.
+This strategy applied the most recent valid (non null and within range) value for each spotify_id to fill in missing values, limited to non time dependent fields.
 For example, audio features such as danceability, energy, and valence were filled using this method, ensuring consistent metadata across the dataset.

 All rows with missing country values were set to 'ZZ', a placeholder indicating global data.
 Additionally, all rows where name remained NULL after processing were removed, as the track name is considered essential for analysis.